MI2CAST/MI2CAST/docs/micast_guideline.md

 # MICAST Guideline (under construction)

 The MICAST guideline describes the minimum information that is necessary to depict causal interactions in Biology.
 The aim is to homogeneise the representation of causality within the community to make the data generated “FAIR” (Findable, Accessible, Interoperable and Reproducible).

 This guideline targets curators and data providers interested in the representation of causality in molecular interactions and biological systems.

 ## Introduction to causal statements

-A causal statement is a binary directed interaction between two biological entities where the *source entity* regulates and has an influence on the activity or the quantity of the *target entity*.
+A causal statement is a directed interaction between biological entities where the *source entity* regulates and has an influence on the activity or the quantity of a *target entity*.
 The *causal interaction* can be direct (without intermediates) or indirect (the causal impact of *source entity* is transmitted to the *target entity* by a third).
-Consequently, a causal statement is composed of three type of elements: the *source entity*, the *causal interaction* and the *target entity*.
+Consequently, the core of a causal statement is composed of three type of elements: the *source entity*, the *causal interaction* and the *target entity*.

 ![Causal statement](https://github.com/vtoure/MICAST/blob/master/images/causalStatement.svg)

 In MICAST, we define the object __Entity__ for representing the source and target entities, and the object __Causal Interaction__ for representing the causal interaction.

-Furthermore, the challenge of representing causal statements relies on capturing enough contextual information about the elements that compose the causal statement.
-The context is important to define boundaries under which a specific causal statement is true.
+Furthermore, the challenge of representing causal statements relies on capturing enough contextual information to define boundaries under which a specific causal statement is true.
 We would like to define this as a __Context__ object.

 Each object can contain a certain number of mandatory terms that will be clarified below.
 For each term, recommendations of ontologies to use to depict the data are suggested.
 We strongly advise to follow the recommendations.
-We use the [RFC keywords](https://tools.ietf.org/html/rfc2119) (please see the link to understand the meaning of the keywords) to indicate the requirement levels: __MUST__ (absolute requirement of the specification),  __SHOULD__ (there may exist valid reasons in particular circumstances to ignore this item) and __SHOULD NOT__ (not recommended but there can be a valid reason in particular circumstances to have it).
+We use the [RFC keywords](https://tools.ietf.org/html/rfc2119) (please see the link to understand the meaning of the keywords) to indicate the requirement levels: __MUST__ (absolute requirement of the specification, constitutes the core of a causal statement) and  __SHOULD__ (there may exist valid reasons in particular circumstances to ignore this item, constitutes the metadata of a causal statement).

 ## Defining __Entity__ objects